bingcheng1998/CS231n-2020-spring-assignment-solution/README.md

 >
 > <img src="https://tva1.sinaimg.cn/large/007S8ZIlgy1gjs5h73qtgj30fw0a3weo.jpg" style="zoom:67%;" />

-It can be find that softmax is much smoother than SVM, which means it’s more generalized.
+It can be found that softmax is much smoother than SVM, which means it’s more generalized.

 ### Style Transfer GIFs

 <figure class="half">     <img src="assignment3/styles/composition_vii.jpg" width="250"/><img src="assignment3/style_stransfer.gif" width="350"/> </figure>

 <figure class="half">     <img src="assignment3/styles/starry_night.jpg" width="250"/><img src="assignment3/style_stransfer2.gif" width="350"/> </figure>

+By watching the first iteration we can find that there is no difference between starting with a random image or starting with the original image.